Erythromycin: Mechanism of action

 Erythromycin displays bacteriostatic activity or inhibits growth of bacteria, especially at higher concentrations.
 By binding to the 50s subunit of the bacterial rRNA complex, protein synthesis and subsequent structure and function processes critical for life or replication are inhibited.
 Erythromycin interferes with aminoacyl translocation, preventing the transfer of the tRNA bound at the A site of the rRNA complex to the P site of the rRNA complex.
 Without this translocation, the A site remains occupied, thus the addition of an incoming tRNA and its attached amino acid to the nascent polypeptide chain is inhibited.
 This interferes with the production of functionally useful proteins, which is the basis of this antimicrobial action.

-Erythromycin increases gut motility by binding to Motillin receptor, thus it is a Motillin receptor agonist in addition to its antimicrobial properties.
+Erythromycin increases gut motility by binding to motilin receptor, thus it is a motilin receptor agonist in addition to its antimicrobial properties.
+It can be therefore administered intravenously as a stomach emptying stimulant.

 Pharmacokinetics

 Erythromycin is easily inactivated by gastric acid; therefore, all orally administered formulations are given as either enteric-coated or more-stable salts or esters, such as erythromycin ethylsuccinate.
 Erythromycin is very rapidly absorbed, and diffuses into most tissues and phagocytes.
 Due to the high concentration in phagocytes, erythromycin is actively transported to the site of infection, where, during active phagocytosis, large concentrations of erythromycin are released.